-- Sometimes, when you eliminate a single adverb, you have to replace it with several words.
-It took three words (batting her eyelashes) to replace one adverb (flirtatiously) but the sentence became clearer and more vivid.
+- Sometimes, when you eliminate a single adverb, you need to replace it with several words.
+It took three words (batting her eyelashes) to replace one adverb (flirtatiously), but the sentence became clearer and more vivid.

 - When you do use adverbs, use them intentionally and with purpose.

 - Make it a goal to never use the words very or really.

 Here’s an exercise you can do to gauge your use of adverbs:

 Dig through your writing and find a final draft that has been edited and proofread.
 Go through and highlight every adverb.
 Ask a friend to check it and see if you missed any.
 How many adverbs did you find?
 How many adverbs were there per 100 words?
 Per 1000?
 Remove each adverb and ask whether doing so changes the meaning of the sentence.
 If it does change the meaning, then rewrite the sentence without an adverb.
 Now compare the original sentences with the adverbs intact to the new sentences that don’t have any adverbs.
 Which ones are better?

 So, when is it okay to use an adverb?
 When you absolutely must.
 Here are some examples of sentences that use adverbs well (the adverbs are italicized):